App hardening: the right settings per app

 - Per-site sandboxing

-Settings → Site settings → Go through everything: location, camera, microphone, notifications → Block as default
+What to change: Settings → Site settings → Go through location, camera, microphone, and notifications → block by default where it makes sense

 KeePassDX / KeePassXC